phaustin/quantecon-example/book/docs/scipy.md

 fixed_point(lambda x: x**2, 10.0)  # 10.0 is an initial guess
 ```

-If you don\'t get good results, you can always switch back to the
+If you don't get good results, you can always switch back to the
 `brentq` root finder, since the fixed point of a function $f$ is the
 root of $g(x) := x - f(x)$.